How To Get Your Kitchen Clean And Tidy

 I do admit to being a slight food hoarder, and I’m still trying to work on that.

 Even though I have quite a lot of gadgets and limited storage, everything is neat and tidy and is easy to find.
-The kitchen counters totally clutter free and only have the kettle on, unless my other half has been using the kitchen!
+The kitchen counters totally clutter free and only have the kettle sitting out, unless my other half has been using the kitchen!

 When I open my kitchen drawer, I only have one knife to choose from, and I know exactly where it is, I don’t need to rummage through a drawer full of unused stuff to find my favourite knife.